jcapiitao/NetScriptGen/docs/_build/html/_sources/tutorial_workbook.txt

 Sometimes you need to store a text, the MOTD banner that displays when the user logs in to the switch for example.
 To achieve this :

-1. Create a new woorksheet and labeled it as you want
+1. Create a new woorksheet and label it as you want

 2. In the cell A1, enter "Text"